ltbrs/gpt-pursuit/README.md

    - Compare user answers to LLM challenger answers.
 Provide ranking
 5. Front end application basics:
    - Propose N (10 questions), text box to answer
    - At the end, provide score, LLM answers, and ranking.
+   - (Next it could be great to challenge them on specific topics)